simonouel23devop/simonouel23devop/README.md

 🔭 I’m currently working on: Indie games in Unreal Engine using C++.

-💬 I’m looking to collaborate on: Anything related to programming or 3D graphics.
+💬 I’m looking to collaborate on: Anything related to programming or 3D graphics. (i have a 3D artist formation)

-🤔 I’m looking for help with: C++, C#, and related coding or 3D workflows.
+🤔 I’m looking for help with: C++, C#, and related coding.

 🌱 I’m currently learning: C++, DirectX, and video game matrix calculations.